 Now, we need to connect our SyncSpider local (and your database) with SyncSpider cloud app.

-Now simply copy your API token so you can paste it to connection dialog in Local SyncSpider app like shown below.
+Simply copy the generated API token and paste it to the connection dialog in the Local SyncSpider app as shown below.

 Leave the Local app opened, and get back to SyncSpider web app to get your Module/Template ID

 Creating a Custom Integration Template (CIT) ( get the Module/Template ID)

 Since there is a lot of different use cases and databases, you will have to create your own custom Integration template.

 Log in to your SyncSpider dashboard and then click Custom templates and Then, click on ADD INTEGRATION TEMPLATE.